 Then Musical Element 3 (Analysis of Piece A, Analysis of Piece B, Comparison)

 Step 5: Write!

 When you’ve got your cultures, pieces, similarities, differences, and format, the only step left is to write the MLI.
 Don’t shy away from inserting excerpts of sheet music to aid your analysis in the MLI.
 If there isn’t any sheet music readily accessible, attempt to transcribe a section of the song to help explain one of your similarities.
 If you’ve followed this guide and still feel like you need help – fear not!
 Lanterna have some virtuous musicians and former IB graduates who can assist your project!
-Click the banner below to check out more about how our tutors can help you!
+Click the banner above to check out more about how our tutors can help you!